natverse/hemibrainr/README.md

 You may need an authenticated accounted, or you may be able to register your `@gmail` address without an authentication process.
-Navigate to a neuPrint website, e.g. <a href="https://neuprint.janelia.org" class="uri">https://neuprint.janelia.org</a>, and hit ‘login’.
+Navigate to a neuPrint website, e.g. <https://neuprint.janelia.org>, and hit ‘login’.
 Sign in using an `@gmail` account.
 If you have authentication/the server is public, you will now be able to see your access token by going to ‘Account’:

 ![access your bearer
 token](https://raw.githubusercontent.com/natverse/neuprintr/master/inst/images/bearertoken.png)